I can see your dirty pillows. Everyone will.

-The underlying theme of a girl coming into womanhood and all the power that entails is handled extremely well for a film that manages to be both an exploitation film (Hey it’s the girl’s shower) as well as well-received critical darling (Oscar nomination for Sissy Spacek and an Oscar nomination and Golden Globe win for Piper Laurie.)
+The underlying theme of a girl coming into womanhood and all the power that entails is handled extremely well for a film that is both an exploitation film (Hey it’s the girl’s shower) and a well-received critical darling (Oscar nomination for Sissy Spacek and an Oscar nomination and Golden Globe win for Piper Laurie.)

-The ending works as well as you remember it but it is the little touches on the journey that elevate the material from its honestly pulp roots.
+The ending works as well as you remember it, but it is the little touches on the journey that elevates the material from its honestly pulp roots.
 Piper Laurie, in particular, sells her over the top character with one memorable set-piece after another.

 The Bad.
 Bernard Herrmann was supposed to do the music for this movie, unfortunately, Bernard Herrmann died before the production started up.
-Perhaps as an homage, like renaming the high school Bates High, or as part of his Hitchcock obsession Director Brian DePalma decided to use Herrmann’s Psycho score over and over again.
+Perhaps as an homage, like renaming the high school Bates High, or as part of his Hitchcock obsession Director Brian DePalma used Herrmann’s Psycho score repeatedly.
 This movie started a trend of cannibalizing that eek eek eek Psycho Scare Chord that lives to this day.

 In Conclusion: From the last scene that has inspired horror films to this day (particularly the first Friday the 13th) to the theme of womanhood equaling horror a lot of what made Carrie unique is old hat in this day and age.
 What has held up through is the great performances and still hilarious dialogue (I am sorry I agree with Piper Laurie dirty pillows belongs in a comedy).
 Add in additional treats like Willam Katts amazing hair or John Travolta squealing get r’ done and you have a winner for the ages.